Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Deploy-Management-Resources.md

 A description of each parameter can be found in the chart below:

-> IMPORTANT: Ensure the module version is set version  0.2.0 or greater
+> PREREQUISITE: Ensure the module version is set version  0.2.0 or greater
 ```hcl
      module "enterprise_scale" {
       source = "Azure/caf-enterprise-scale/azurerm"